 Hadass brings over eight years of experience working with Diaspora Jewry to her role as Director of Operations for Mosaic United.
 She served as an Israeli Emissary in Australia, where she worked with the local Jewish community to develop Jewish identity programming for all ages and to strengthen the community’s connection to Israel.
 Hadass worked at “The Jewish Journey”, an educational touring company based in Israel, as a Coordinator of Operations for hundreds of participants on Birthright and other tour groups to Israel from all over the world.
 She served in several operational capacities in the tourism industry, managing teams, facilitating programs and planning tours to Israel.
 After graduating Law school, Hadass worked at the Israeli law firm Herzog, Fox & Ne’eman, and became a member of the Israeli Bar Association.

 Hadass holds a LL.B in Law with a minor in Psychology from Bar Ilan University.

-PROJECT MANAGER OF CAMPUS PILLAR
+DIRECTOR OF CAMPUS PILLAR